ppat/homelab-ops-ansible/raspberry_pi/roles/provision/README.md

 homelab_ops.raspberry_pi.provision
 ==================================

+A role that orchestrates complete Raspberry Pi device setup.
+This role coordinates multiple collections to handle storage, boot configuration, and system initialization.

-Provisions a Raspberry Pi device by:
+This role orchestrates device setup by:

 - Selecting a block device based on given criteria
 - Creating partitions and filesystems if the block device is empty